megawubs/megawubs.github.io/_posts/2015-03-22-setup-laravel-5-development-environment.md

 [ip-of-server] andrew.com
 {% endhighlight text %}

-after saving the file, going to `www.andrew.com` in your browser should give you a "Hello World!" message!
+After saving the file, going to `www.andrew.com` in your browser should give you a "Hello World!" message!

-## PHPStorm Setup

-Install IDE helper, Add Homestead as a remote server

 [vagrant]: https://www.vagrantup.com/